Collecting guide: Old Master prints

 Engraving emerged slowly and quite independently some decades later.
-This happened, possibly simultaneously, in central Italy and around the Upper Rhine, in a region that is today Alsace, in south-west Germany and in Switzerland, in the workshops of gold- and silversmiths.
+This happened, possibly simultaneously, in central Italy and around the Upper Rhine, in a region that is today Alsace, in southwest Germany and in Switzerland, in the workshops of gold- and silversmiths.
 It is no coincidence that Martin Schongauer (c.
-1448-1491), the very first Northern engraver known to us by name, came from Colmar in Alsace, and was born into a family of goldsmiths.
+1448-91), the very first northern engraver known to us by name, came from Colmar in Alsace, and was born into a family of goldsmiths.
 Albrecht Dürer, the towering figure of the next generation, was also the son of a goldsmith.

-Perhaps in order to keep a record of the engraved decorations on their metalworks — such as boxes, plates or armour — gold and silversmiths would rub surfaces with ink to create an impression of the incised ornamentation by pressing a piece of paper against it.
-It took only a change of perspective to realise that metal plates could be engraved specifically for the creation of images, and that multiple impressions of these images could be printed.
+Perhaps in order to keep a record of the engraved decorations on metalworks such as boxes, plates or armour, gold and silversmiths would rub the surfaces with ink and create an impression of the incised ornamentation by pressing a piece of paper against it.
+It only took a change of perspective to realise that metal plates could be engraved specifically for the creation of images, and that multiple impressions of these images could be printed.

-Most of the earliest engravings were quite small, often hand-coloured and were pasted into books, thus serving as cheap substitutes for book illuminations.
-Another very practical application of this new technique was the printing of playing cards — indeed, the first recognisable (although anonymous) artist of this new medium is known as ‘The Master of the Playing Cards’.
-A wonderfully elegant example, the so-called Queen of Flowers B — known only in this one impression — was sold at Christie’s in London in 2006.
+Most of the earliest engravings were quite small, hand-coloured and pasted into books, thus serving as cheap substitutes for book illuminations.
+Another practical application of the new technique was the printing of playing cards — indeed, the first recognisable (although anonymous) artist of this new medium is known as ‘The Master of the Playing Cards’.
+A wonderfully elegant example of the artist’s work, the so-called Queen of Flowers B — known only in this one impression — was sold at Christie’s in London in 2006.

 What are the key differences between woodcuts and engravings?